 An association between Morocco and the Member States of the European Union was created in 2000 by the Euro–Mediterranean Agreement and Decision No. 1/2004 of the EU–Morocco Association Council of 19 April 2004.
-Adopting the necessary rules for the implementation of the competition rules, it has set up a mechanism of cooperation between European and Moroccan competition authorities.
-In 2020, the Moroccan Competition Council has announced a new partnership with the EU to harmonise and converge competition law provision matters.
+Adopting the necessary rules for the implementation of the competition rules, the association has set up a mechanism of cooperation between European and Moroccan competition authorities.
+In 2020, the Moroccan Competition Council announced a new partnership with the EU to harmonise and converge competition law provision matters.

-The Moroccan Competition Council was also a founding member of the Euro–Mediterranean Competition Forum, an informal regional network set up in 2012.
+The Competition Council was also a founding member of the Euro–Mediterranean Competition Forum, an informal regional network set up in 2012.

 A bilateral cooperation has been developed with the Tunisian competition authority.

-In 2019, the Moroccan Competition Council also announced new exchanges of information and expertise with China in 2019 and 2020.
+The Moroccan Competition Council also announced new exchanges of information and expertise with China in 2019 and 2020.

 Certain specific economic sectors are regulated in Morocco by sectoral authorities: telecommunications (the National Telecommunications Regulatory Authority (ANRT)), the audiovisual market (the High Authority for Audiovisual Communication), banks (Bank Al Maghrib), the capital market (the Financial Market Authority), insurance (the Supervisory Authority for Insurance and Social Security) and ports (the National Ports Agency).